 The City must also consider downtown open space objectives in the course of making decisions on the future development of publicly owned parcels.
-Of particular importance are the opportunities for (1) using a portion of the strategically located "Library" parking lot as an open space and activity focus; (2) the preservation and improvement of the Community High open space area on Fifth Avenue; and (3) creating a greenway in the Allen Creek valley on downtown's west edge (see Objective 6 below).
+Of particular importance are the opportunities for (1) using a portion of the strategically located "Library" parking lot as an open space and activity focus; (2) the preservation and improvement of the Community High open space area on Fifth Avenue; and (3) creating a greenway in the Allen Creek valley on downtown's west edge (see the Allen Creek Greenway Goals and Action Strategies on Page 40).
 In addition, the Plan supports the development of improved open space areas at City Hall, as part of its possible future expansion.